 We share why Reykjavik, Iceland’s Keflavik Airport has the world’s best airport layover and share the top things to do in Reykjavik including the Blue Lagoon Geothermal Spa.

-Normally when I’m booking flights, I look for those without layovers.
-There’s nothing worse than waiting around an airport for hours, for your next flight, unless it’s running, breathless, from one terminal to the next, before your gate closes.
+Usually, when I’m booking airline tickets, I look for flights without layovers.
+There’s nothing worse than waiting around an airport for hours for your connection, unless it’s running, breathless, from one terminal to the next, before your gate closes.
 But this summer, when flying from Brussels to Halifax, Canada, we had an incredible layover.
 In fact, it was so good; we’re hoping to do it again on our next transatlantic flight.

 One of the great things about these layover excursions is you don’t have to worry about your luggage, as it is all safely checked through to your final location.
 Your carry-on bags can either be stuffed into your locker in the changing room of the Blue Lagoon, or a separate locked storage facility run by Reykjavik Excursions.

-But I said the folks at Iceland Air did two smart things.
+But I said Icelandair did two smart things.
 Here’s the second.
 You can turn your layover, into a stopover of up to 7 days – for no extra cost.
 So, on our return flight to Brussels, from Halifax, Andrew and I were able to stay in Iceland for four days of sight-seeing before we continued on our way home.
 (Read about our amazing day in Thingvellir National Park).

-So with cheaper flights than Air Canada, the Iceland Air flight must have been pretty bad right?
+So with cheaper flights than Air Canada, the Icelandair flight must have been pretty bad right?
 Wrong!
-We had better service, food and more space than we normally do with Air Canada.
+We had better service, food, and more space than we usually do with Air Canada.
 The ground crew at Reykjavik Airport were efficient and helpful too.

 In fact, the only hiccup of the entire layover was a bit of confusion about the Reykjavik Excursion buses.
 Our only complaint was it wasn’t entirely clear where to wait and which bus to take.
 Luckily we asked a few of the drivers and found where we had to be.